LedgerProject/GeneCoop/Demonstrator/README.md

 Once a consent is signed, the researcher will see it in the Answered section.
 Clicking on each answered request lead to a page where the researcher can perform the different experiments which they have received consent for.

 Each action is logged and visible for the DNA donor on the DNA donor website showing the consent used by the researcher to perform their experiment.

+User id are available at http://localhost:8000/ids/<username\> and signed consents (in [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) format) are available at http://localhost:8000/docs/<token\>.

+At http://localhost:8000/data/ there is a simple datasafe application where the URL of VC (in the form http://localhost:8000/docs/<token\>) can be entered.
+The app verifies the VC and shows its content.